lmr97/extrem/README.md

     git clone https://github.com/lmr97/extrem
     cd ./extrem
     ```
+2. Run the Bash script `fix-ftr-install.sh`.
+This prevents build errors due to a broken link deep in the heart of the `faster-than-requests`.
 2. Set up the Python virtual environment.
 There are a few options available to do so:

     <u>**Poetry**</u> (*prefered*): This program uses [Poetry](https://python-poetry.org/docs/) for Python dependency management, so if you have it installed, all you need to do is run `poetry install`.